sirisian/ecmascript-types/decoratorreplacement.md

-**"It lets Part A land without the token vocabulary."** True, and not worth what it costs. **A `source` field beside a token stream is two ways to say one thing**, and they must agree forever — the shape this project has been bitten by more than any other, most recently where a member's `type` was reported by the decorator context and not the read path.
+**"It lets Part A land without the token vocabulary."** True, and not worth what it costs. **A `source` field beside a token stream is two ways to say one thing**, and they must agree forever â€” the shape this project has been bitten by more than any other, most recently where a member's `type` was reported by the decorator context and not the read path.
 One of the two is redundant, and the redundant one is the string, because the tokens carry strictly more.

-`TokenStream.prototype.toString()` covers what a `source` field was actually wanted for — logging, snapshotting, an error message — as a method on the stream rather than a parallel field on every reflection.
+`TokenStream.prototype.toString()` covers what a `source` field was actually wanted for â€” logging, snapshotting, an error message â€” as a method on the stream rather than a parallel field on every reflection.
 Rust's `TokenStream` implements `Display` for the same reason.